 Much like your personal car insurance policy, commercial auto insurance provides protection for any vehicle designated for business use.

-For most people, this brings to mind fleets of cargo vans or semi trucks, but any vehicle can be designated as a commercial vehicle.
+For most people, this brings to mind fleets of cargo vans or semi trucks and commercial trucking insurance, but any vehicle can be designated as a commercial vehicle.

 - cargo vans